Windows Digital Signage (Microsoft)

-This software is created by Sordum, read more about the update blocker from here.
+This software is created by Sordum, read more about the update blocker here.

-There is built in auto-updater, however in certain circumstances the software is not automatically updated.
+There is a built-in auto-updater, however, in certain circumstances, the software is not automatically updated.
 You can apply the update manually without having to link the screen again:

 - Download the latest version.